 - Another method to check for the presence of lawn grubs is to lay out a wet hessian sack or a large wet rag over the suspected areas in the evening, check under the sack in the morning and the grubs should still be active in the dark cool environment, by thinking it is still nighttime.

 What can you do?

 - For total peace of mind apply the preventive product “Acelepryn GR” in spring/ early summer to prevent infestations for up to 6 months.
-Acelepryn is nontoxic and safe to use.
-Its easily applied as a granule though a normal fertiliser spreader and provides protection for all lawn grubs including Black Beetle larvae.
+Acelepryn is non-toxic and safe to use.
+Its easily applied as a granule through a normal fertiliser spreader and provides protection for all lawn grubs including Black Beetle larvae.